 Boots are the most important piece of ski gear.
 Period.
 There is no other single piece of equipment that will affect your experience on the slopes more than your boots.
 A poorly fit or inappropriate boot can cause pain, injury, fatigue, poor skiing stance, and smelly feet.
-For more on boot fitting from our experts and to view our services visit the Ski Boot Fitting page.
 OK, your feet are probably going to stink after a day on the slopes no matter what, but you get the idea.
 A good ski boot can be the difference between control all over the mountain, and feeling out of balance even on easy runs.
 The right ski boot can be the difference between sitting in the lodge while you friends are out having fun, and skiing strong all day.

-Bad Boots: I have to really crank down on the buckles to get control, then my feet hurt.
+Bad Boots: I must really crank down on the buckles to get control, then my feet hurt.

 Good Boots: The buckles over my feet barely close, and my foot fills up the boot.